trozware/troznet/content/post/2022/macos_book.md

 ### Where can you read the book?

 - You can read it online at [raywenderlich.com][1] as part of a Ray Wenderlich subscription.
-- You can buy an ebook (epub or pdf) at the same page if you don't have a subscription.
+- You can download an ebook (ePub or pdf) at the same page if you have a subscription or but one there if you don't.
 - The paperback is available at [Amazon][15].

 All the code and extra materials for the book can be downloaded or cloned from [GitHub][6].